 Although a lot of us like the minimalist aesthetic and lifestyle, there’s no escaping how basic manual treadmills tend to be.
 Both in looks and features.

-This is why most of manual treadmills come with small LCD screens, only capable of displaying basic information such as heart rate, speed, etc, and why you simply have a frame and treadmill belt to make use of.
+This is why many manual treadmills come with small LCD screens, only capable of displaying basic information such as heart rate, speed, etc, and why you simply have a frame and treadmill belt to make use of.
 Manual treadmills have been stripped back, which some can find difficult to adapt to, especially if you’re used to a motorized treadmill.

 Lower Treadmill Durability